 or when they are traveling in opposite directions.
 Merging onto a highway

-and changing lanes are situations where sideswipe accidents often occur.
+and changing lanes are situations where side-wipe accidents often occur.

-Vehicles drifting out of a lane and into another one also commonly causes
+Vehicles drifting out of a lane and into another one also commonly cause

 Rear-end accidents can be caused by sudden braking or changes in speed

 by cars traveling in front of or behind one another.
 This type of accident